 Although many variations exist, three ingredients are at the core: beets, pomegranate and jicama.
 The root vegetable – jicama is also known as "Mexican potato," so it's an appropriate member.
 Beets are included for color along with pomegranate seeds sprinkled across the top.
 Apples, oranges, and sometimes bananas round out the list.

-I took Lea Ann’s advice and made this Mexican Christmas Eve Salad recipe a chopped salad recipe.
-Since she felt this festive Christmas Eve salad recipe reminded her of an English trifle, I arranged it in my trifle bowl.
+Since she felt this festive Mexican Christmas salad recipe reminded her of an English trifle, I arranged it in my trifle bowl.
 My trifle bowl is from Pampered Chef, but Anchor Hocking makes a very attracted footed trifle bowl.

 My version of Mexican Christmas Eve Salad